mckjoe/Leica-Clone/README.md

 * With command line, change directories into Desktop/
 * With command line, enter "git clone + path"
 * Change directories into new folder on Desktop
-* With command line, enter "npm install" to add npm to folder
+* With command line, enter "npm install" to add node_modules to folder

 ### To view source code on your machine: